jgwill/gia-ds-wassily-kandinsky/README.md

 # gia-ds-wassily-kandinsky-v1-210310
-Datasets for various AI Modeling
+Datasets of Wassily Kandinsky for various AI Modeling